 - Monster: Although one of the pricier solutions, Monster could be an effective solution as its career advice blog attracts a large volume of traffic.

-Another factor you should consider is whether it’s worth investing in paid job boards or if free ones can be just as good.
+Another factor you need to consider is whether it’s worth investing in paid job boards or if free ones can be just as good.
 Generally speaking, paid ones will yield better results.
-These boards offer you the possibility to customise your post and to ensure that it remains in the top results until you have filled the position.
+These boards offer you the possibility to customize your post and to ensure that it remains on top until you have filled the position.